emayom/emayom/README.md

 first of all thanks for your visiting my github. 🥰

 👀 🌱
-I graduated from Sangmyeong university and majored in Industrial design!
+I majored in Industrial design graduated from Sangmyeong university!
 I’m currently learning FE developmenet.

 you can reach me at ... 👇🏻